babel-utils/babel-plugin-tester/README.md

 For each fixture, the contents of the entirely optional `options.json` file are [`lodash.mergewith`][lodash.mergewith]'d with the options provided to babel-plugin-tester, with the former taking precedence.
+Note that arrays will be concatenated during merging.

 For added flexibility, `options.json` can be specified as `options.js` instead so long as a JSON object is exported via [`module.exports`][58].
 If both files exist in the same directory, `options.js` will take precedence and `options.json` will be ignored entirely.

 Fixtures support deeply nested directory structures as well as shared or "root" `options.json` files.
 For example, placing an `options.json` file in the